 By default, all of the math is done using the SSA's period life table to calculate a person's probability of being alive at a given age.
 This is roughly appropriate for a person with an average life expectancy.
-(For reference, for a male currently age 62, median age at death with this table is age 83.
-For a female, it would be just under age 86.)
+(For reference, for a male currently age 62, median age at death with this table is roughly age 82.
+For a female, it would be roughly age 85.)

 You also have a few other options though, which come from the Society of Actuaries' Commissioner Standard Ordinary (CSO) "unloaded" Tables:

 Other parties are encouraged to use the code from this calculator for their own purposes, per the license below.
 You can download the source code here: